neuroinformatics-unit/gsoc/GSoC-2025/datashuttle_Deploy Datashuttle as installable Package (Sumana).md

 ## Project proposal
 **Synopsis** <br/>
 Datashuttle is a tool that helps users easily transfer and organize data between local and remote systems.
 It supports the open-source community by making data management simpler, improving collaboration, and ensuring research is more reproducible.
 The goal of this project is to make datashuttle easily installable as a cross-platform executable, removing its dependency on Conda.
 Currently, users need technical expertise to set it up, limiting accessibility.
-By leveraging packaging tools like hatch, PyInstaller, or Briefcase, this project will create an easy-to-install executable for Windows, macOS, and Linux while ensuring smooth Textual UI rendering in native terminals.
-Additionally, the project will automate deployment using GitHub CI/CD and provide comprehensive documentation.
+By packaging tools like PyInstaller, Briefcase, Nuitka, etc., this project will create an easy-to-install executable for Windows, macOS, and Linux while ensuring smooth Textual UI rendering in native terminals.
+Additionally, the project will automate deployment using GitHub CI/CD and provide documentation.
 This will enhance usability, increase adoption, and make datashuttle more accessible to non-technical users.

 **Deliverables** <br/>
-- Make datashuttle easy to install without requiring Conda, allowing users to set it up with a simple command.
+- Make datashuttle easy to install without requiring Conda, allowing users to set it up with a graphical installer (alongside a CLI based option).
 - Ensure smooth functionality across Windows, macOS, and Linux terminals without display issues.
 - Automate updates and improvements using GitHub CI/CD for seamless maintenance.